 All new resident and commuter students are required to participate in an orientation program during their first semester.
-Fall orientation begins in August with programs ranging from academic issues to adjustment to campus life.
+New Student Orientation is designed to help new students begin their transition into college and to find a sense of belonging at The Woods.
+The program has something for all of our new students, including first year, transfer, and international students.
+Orientation includes events, conversations, and activities that enrich your Woods experience and help you feel at home.
 Returning students play an important part in the planning and implementation of these programs, keeping them fresh, exciting and geared to student needs.
 Students joining the College in January are given a brief orientation when they arrive.
 Orientation continues through the WC 100 Into the Woods, Out of the Woods, Communities and Education course.